clean-code-craft-tcq-1/stream-bms-data-abhijeetlc/README.md

 This project is about sending and receiving BMS data.

+Documentation: The implementation is adapted in Reciever in C.

 ## Decomposition

 At a top level, the program runs in two processes - the sender and the receiver.